 Every year Richland County Solid Waste hosts a K-12 student calendar contest.
 This year’s contest ends on Tuesday, March 1, 2022.
 The theme for this year’s calendar is Bee Connected to Nature: Reduce, Reuse, and Recycle.
 Download a flyer for rules and related theme ideas by clicking flyer.
 Winning contestants will receive a gift packet promoting Richland County, which may include gift cards to Ohio Bird Sanctuary, Miniature Golf, Altitude Trampoline Park, Kingwood Center’s new Garden Gateway, Malabar Farm, Richland Carrousel Park and more!

 The 2021 Poster Contest, “Recycling Heroes” was sponsored by Milliron Recycling.
 Three overall winners were selected: Gabrielle Smith from Lucas High School, Jordan Ginn from Malabar Intermediate, and Jacob Murfield from Central Elementary.
 They received a recognition packet encouraging community engagement.
 Other winners include Jack Hinton, Woodland Elementary; Evelyn Gunsalus, Lexington Central Elementary; Alliana Armstong, Mansfield Christian; Sophie Hamilton, Sacred Heart; Stacey Wolf, Malabar Intermediate; Olivia Kiley, Madison Middle School; Adrianna Shoemaker, Madison Middle School; Emily Daley, Lucas High School; and Andrew Westfield, Lucas high School.

 All winners received a family day pass to the Ohio Bird Sanctuary as well as other opportunities to engage in Richland County’s parks and recreation.

-The calendars were on display at the Mansfield Richland County Public Library from June 5 through June 25 and at the overall winners’ schools.
+The calendars were on display at the Mansfield Richland County Public Library, during county fairs and at various locations throughout Richland County.